bijoythomask/coding-questions/src/main/java/org/example/cs/binaryTree/DeleteGreatestValueInEachRow/Readme.md

 1.  **Sort Each Row**: For each row in the grid, sort the elements in ascending order.

-2.  **Iterate Through Columns**: After sorting, the largest elements will be in the last column, the second largest in the second-to-last column, and so on.
+2.  **Iterate Through Columns**: After sorting, the largest elements will be in the last column, a nd so on.
 We can iterate through the columns from right to left (from `n-1` down to `0`).

 3.  **Find Maximum in Column**: In each iteration `j`, the elements `grid[i][j]` represent the largest remaining values in each row `i`.
 We find the maximum value among all `grid[i][j]` for the current column `j`.